arifkyi/PegasusSpyWare_Check_Iphone/README.md

 # PegasusSpyWareCheckforIphone

-Backup your iPhone with Itunes and encrypted is ON,
+Backup your iPhone with Itunes and encrypted is ON, with Password YOUR_PASSWORD

-i just using the password during backup:  MyPassword123
+i just using the password during backup:  YOUR_PASSWORD

 Check the result in /Users/ahmadrifky/Library/Application Support/MobileSync